-Expunging Your Record After a Dismissal
+Expunging Your Record After Charges Are Dismissed in Pennsylvania

 If you’ve been arrested and charged with a crime in Pennsylvania, your main concern will likely be whether or not you’ll be convicted.
 As a result, you should hire an attorney and fight the charges.
 Ultimately, and to your relief, the charges are dismissed.
 This could be because you had proof of your innocence or perhaps the police violated your constitutional rights.
 Regardless, this is a victory, because no one wants a criminal conviction on their record.